What is SURF L&S?

 Please note that this fellowship is for student-initiated research only.
 Therefore, it is not for students who are supporting the research of faculty members.
 Ask yourself this question: Are you free to publish results from this research?
 If not, it may not qualify as student-initiated.
 Talk to your faculty sponsor if you have doubts.

 COMMITMENTS AND RESPONSIBILITIES

 Fellows are expected to work full-time on their research project for two months during the summer (specifically 8 weeks out of the 14 week full timeline of SURF).
-We require that you forego employment and summer session enrollment for that period.
-Eight weeks is the minimum requirement.
+We typically require that you forego employment and summer session enrollment for that period.
+However, given COVID-19 pandemic circumstances, SURF will not restrict summer session enrollment or employment opportunity for summer 2021.
+We are still holding SURF fellows to a minimum eight-week research requirement.
 We have found that most summer fellows get the most out of the experience by going beyond this minimum requirement.

 All research fellows are required to: attend one orientation that will be held during the Spring term RRR week (usually first week in May), four workshops in mid-summer, two meetings to prepare for the conference presentation (these preparation meetings usually happen in the week before or the week of the Conference), multiple small peer group meetings, and multiple research updates during the summer via bCourse.
 Please note that ALL SURF events and meetings will be held online via Zoom.
 Fellows are urged to attend as many workshops as possible.
 These workshops address a range of topics including, but not limited to core research skills, discipline-specific research practices, career pathways, and student wellness.
 Students are expected to regularly discuss progress with their SURF advisor and to present results at the end of the summer.